 At the time, Amazon’s base forecasting system produced point forecasts to predict future demand — a single number that conveys information about the future demand.
 However, full forecast distributions or a set of quantiles of the distribution are necessary when it comes to make informed forecasting decisions on inventory levels.
 The Distribution Engine, which was another add-on to the base system, was producing poorly calibrated distributions.

-Torkkola wrote an initial implementation of the random forest approach to output quantiles of forecast distributions.
-This was rewritten as a new incarnation called Sparse Quantile Random Forest (SQRF).
-That implementation allowed a single forecasting system to make forecasts for different product lines where each may have had different features present, thus each of those features seem very “sparse”.
-SQRF could also scale to millions of products, and represented a step change for Amazon to produce forecasts at scale.
+Torkkola wrote an initial implementation of the random-forest approach to output quantiles of forecast distributions.
+This was rewritten in a new incarnation called a Sparse Quantile Random Forest (SQRF).
+That implementation allowed a single forecasting system to make forecasts for different product lines where each may have had different features, thus each of those features seems very “sparse”.
+SQRF could also scale to millions of products and represented a step change for Amazon to produce forecasts at scale.

 However, the system suffered from a serious drawback.
 It still required the team to manually engineer features for the model — in other words, the system needed humans to define the input variables that would provide the best possible output.